-For the Anzac Parade area, we're not intending to make any further investment in higher stopbanks.
-We consider the technical challenges, impacts on Kowhai Park and associated costs to be too large, and the residual risks too challenging to adequately manage.
-Instead we're intending to address community resilience to flooding by establishing a fund that would incentivise homeowners on the margins of the floodable area to raise their houses.
-For those homes in the main part of the floodable area that are more at-risk, it will involve non-mandatory purchase (and removal) of houses when the opportunity arises.

-The Lower Whanganui Scheme will establish a separate fund, setting aside a \$50,000 contribution each year to that fund.
-This will be funded in the same way as other Lower Whanganui Scheme operating costs - 80 per cent would come from targeted rates with the balance funded through the Region-wide river and drainage rate.
+For the Anzac Parade area we're not proposing to make any further investment in higher stopbanks; we consider the technical challenges, impacts on Kowhai Park and associated costs to be too large, and the residual risks too challenging to adequately manage.
+Instead we're proposing to establish a fund that would incentivise homeowners on the margins of the floodable area to raise their houses.
+For those homes in the main part of the floodable area that are more at-risk, we're proposing non-mandatory purchase (and removal) of houses when the opportunity arises.
+The Lower Whanganui Scheme would establish a separate fund, setting aside a \$50,000 contribution each year to that fund.
+That would be funded in the same way as other Lower Whanganui Scheme operating costs - 80 per cent would come from targeted rates with the balance funded through the region-wide river and drainage rate.

-Not taking steps to progressively reduce this risk over time has a range of economic and social consequences for Whanganui that we believe (in the absence of more robust flood defences as a feasible option) are too large to ignore.
-In essence, Horizons would not be adequately discharging its statutory responsibilities.
+Not taking steps to progressively reduce that risk over time has a range of economic and social consequences for Whanganui that we believe (in the absence of more robust flood defences as a feasible option) are too large to ignore.
+Horizons would not be adequately discharging its statutory responsibilities.